ZhanLiang06/DE_malay_news/README.md

    #### **Option 3**: run the bash file `run-lexicraft.sh` with argument format
    - `./schedule-run.sh <max_number_of_links_to_scrap - optional>`
    - This only will run one cycle of lexicon construction

+   ##### Note that the cycle might crash due to hardware dependencies.
+If the log files show that pyspark error, it's mostly due to hardware dependecies.
+   By changing the number of partitions, in the code, you might be able to run one cycle.

+   ##### Note when you run on the first time on fresh distro or machine, you may encounter hadoop map reduce function stucking.
+   If you encounter this issue, you have to rerun the cycle again.
+The issue that process stuck on Hadoop MapReduce should be solved.

 ## View the analysis output
 Note, there only will have analysis output when analysis is ran during the cycle or manually run on notebook "4.
 LexiconAnalysis.ipynb"